MitchellStirling/Getting-and-Cleaning-Data-Project-wk4/README.md

 ------------------------

 1 - Download the data source and put into a folder on your local drive.
-Have a folder called HAR_dataset_UCI 2 - Put run_analysis.R in the parent folder of HAR_dataset_UCI, then set it as working directory.
+The extracted folder will be called UCI HAR Dataset 2 - Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as working directory.
 3 - Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.